-Many people take oral or inhaled steroids, which include prednisone, betamethasone, and fluocinolide, for conditions such as asthma or chronic obstructive pulmonary disease (COPD).
+Many people take oral or inhaled steroids, which include beclomethasone, flunisolide, and prednisone, for conditions such as asthma or chronic obstructive pulmonary disease (COPD).
 Oral steroids and high-dose inhaled steroids can cause bone loss over time.
-If you are on these types of medicines for 6 months or longer, you are at increased risk of developing osteoporosis, which puts you at high risk for broken bones.
-Once broken bones occur, healing can take a long time because of the decreased ability of your bones to rebuild due to osteoporosis.
+If you are on these types of medicines for 6 months or longer, you are at increased risk for osteoporosis, which puts you at high risk for broken bones.
+After broken bones occur, healing can take a long time because of the decreased ability of your bones to rebuild due to osteoporosis.

 If you are on long-term use of steroids, you should be monitored for bone loss.